Why draining the swamp in Washington is easier said than done

 By Avi Asher-Schapiro in New York

-Isaiah Mackenzie was too young to cast his ballot for Donald Trump on election day, but the 17-year-old high school senior from Michigan was so excited about the prospect of a Trump presidency that he raised over $500 by starting his own lawn mowing business and donated it to the campaign.
+Isaiah Mackenzie was too young to cast his ballot for President Donald Trump on election day, but the 17-year-old high school senior from Michigan was so excited about the prospect of a Mr. Trump presidency that he raised over $500 by starting his own lawn mowing business and donated it to the campaign.

 On Tuesday, Isaiah’s father Steve, a Baptist pastor, took him to New York City to visit Trump Tower.
-On the rainy afternoon in late January, they parked themselves in front of buildings’ reflective golden elevators, hoping to catch a glimpse of a Trump family member.
+On the rainy afternoon in late January, they parked themselves in front of buildings’ reflective golden elevators, hoping to catch a glimpse of a family member of President Trump.

 “Trump doesn’t have to worry about special interests,” Steve said.
 “It’s simple,” his son added.
 “He’ll drain the swamp—that’s what the country needs.”
 Both agreed that a sizable chunk of former president Barack Obama’s administration deserved to be jailed for corruption.

-Perhaps more than any theme, it was Trump’s repeated promise to “drain the swamp” and short-circuit the revolving door of Washington insiders who pull on the levers of government that resonated with voters.
+Perhaps more than any theme, it was Mr. Trump’s repeated promise to “drain the swamp” and short-circuit the revolving door of Washington insiders who pull on the levers of government that resonated with voters.
 And while the Mackenzies couldn’t name a specific act of corruption, they were sure that the Obama administration’s cozy relationship with Wall Street, big donors, and Washington, D.C. elites had crossed some sort of legal line.

 This comes as no surprise to Jeff Hauser, the director of the Revolving Door Project at the left-leaning Center for Economic and Policy Research — he’s been tracking Obama administration officials who cycle between Wall Street, the lobbying hub of K Street, and government jobs for the past two years.
 “There’s clearly a sense in the country that there’s no accountability for these very rich and well connected people—but there is for everyone else,” Hauser explained.
 “This perception of a double-standard, it breeds distrust in the government.”